huaminghuangtw/Dear-Today-Me/My-True-North.md

 [Keeping the promises you make to yourself.
 Every single time you keep that promise, you are stacking evidence in favor of the type of person that you want to become.](https://sportsforthesoul.com/john-wooden-9-promises/) Never rationalize.

 [Always dream big and think big.](https://www.goodreads.com/book/show/759945.The_Magic_of_Thinking_Big) If your dreams don't scare you, you are not dreaming big enough.
-[The people who are crazy enough to think they can change the world are the ones that do.](https://www.goodreads.com/quotes/9859550-the-people-who-are-crazy-enough-to-think-they-can) When you think big and lose, you often grow more than when you think small and win.
+[The people who are crazy enough to think they can change the world are the ones that do.](https://www.goodreads.com/quotes/9859550-the-people-who-are-crazy-enough-to-think-they-can) If you set your goals ridiculously high and it’s a failure, you will fail above everyone else’s success.
+When you think big and lose, you often grow more than when you think small and win.

 Deliberately train yourself to be very good at suffering, uncommonly resilient, and have a very high level of pain tolerance.
 Develop world-class mental strength, resilience, and adaptability.
 Be an ascetic.